jonashackt/tekton-argocd-eks/README.md

       description: name of the application to sync
     - name: config-repository
       description: the applications config repository
-    - name: config-repository-path
+    - name: config-path
       description: the path to the K8s deployment and service files in the applications config repository
-    - name: revision
+    - name: config-revision
-      description: the revision to sync to
+      description: the revision of the config repository to sync to
       default: HEAD
     - name: destination-namespace
       description: the namespace to deploy the application to
+    - name: argo-appproject
+      description: the AppProject which contains the role with permissions to create and sync the application
     - name: flags
+      description: Any flags to add to the command.
+Defaulting to --insecure here because of no proper certificate setup here
-      default: --
+      default: "--insecure"
     - name: argocd-version
       default: v2.2.2